Azure/azure-sdk/releases/2020-05/js.md

 - Updated `EventHubProducerClient.sendBatch()` to allow sending an array of events.
 - Improved performance of `EventDataBatch.tryAdd()` method.

-### Azure Identity

-- This release contains bug fixes to environment variables and quality of service improvements.

 ### Cognitive Search

 - Added support for Indexers API (Create, Get, List, etc.)